Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Although applying blindly an OOP approach while using languages based on other paradigms (Erlang ones are functional and concurrent; the language is not specifically targeting OOP) is a common mistake, there are some problems that may be deemed inherently "object-oriented", i.e. that cannot be effectively modelled without encapsulated abstractions sharing behaviours.

 Examples of this kind of systems are multi-agent simulations.
-If they often need massive concurrency, robustness, distribution, etc. (Erlang is particularly suitable for that), the various types of agents have also often to largely share states and behaviours, while still being able to be further specialised on a per-type basis.
+If they often need massive concurrency, robustness, distribution, etc. (Erlang is particularly suitable for that), the various types of agents have also often to rely on similar kinds of states and behaviours, while still being able to be further specialised on a per-type basis.

 The example_ mentioned in this document is an illustration [#]_ of the interacting lives of numerous animals of various species.
 Obviously, they have to share behaviours (ex: all ovoviviparous beings may lay eggs, all creatures can live and die, all have an age, etc.), which cannot be mapped easily (read: automatically) to Erlang concepts without adding some generic constructs.

 .. [#] This example is not a *simulation*, it is just a multi-agent system.
-For real, massive, discrete-time simulations of complex systems in Erlang (using WOOPER), one may refer to `Sim-Diasca <http://www.sim-diasca.com>`_.
+For real, massive, discrete-time simulations of complex systems in Erlang (using WOOPER), one may refer to `Sim-Diasca <http://www.sim-diasca.com>`_ instead.

-WOOPER, which stands for *Wrapper for OOP in Erlang*, is a lightweight yet effective (performance-wise, but also regarding the overall developing efforts) means of making these constructs available, notably in terms of state management and multiple inheritance.
+WOOPER, which stands for *Wrapper for OOP in Erlang*, is a lightweight yet effective (performance-wise, but also regarding the user-side  developing efforts) means of making these constructs available, notably in terms of state management and multiple inheritance.

 The same programs could certainly be implemented without such OOP constructs, but at the expense of way too much manually-crafted, specific (per-class) code.
 This process would be tedious, error-prone, and most often the result could hardly be maintained.